+$(US$5,000 - \leq US$50,000)$

-Large Grants Small Grants (US\$ 50,001 - ≤ US\$200,000) (US\$5,000 - ≤ US\$50,000) before the deadline to familiarize yourself with the system.
-4. Submit your LOI and supporting documentation by the deadline.
-5. You will receive an acknowledgement confirming that your submission through ConservationGrants has been accepted.
-CEPF will not accept LOIs submitted by post, email or any other mechanism.
-6. Questions about the application process should be sent by email to cepf@cepf.net.
-For technical issues in registering for the ConservationGrants portal, please contact conservationgrants@conservation.org.
-7. The CEPF Secretariat will inform you of the result of the evaluation of your LOI by email.
-8. If your application is successful, the CEPF Secretariat will invite you to prepare a full project proposal.
-Detailed instructions for preparing the project proposal will be provided in the invitation letter.
-Once you complete your LOI in Microsoft Word Format, submit it through this online application form.
-If you cannot enter data in the form, you must sign in with a Google/Gmail account.
-If you do not have a Google/Gmail account, you can sign up here to create an account.
-Submit your LOI and supporting documentation, using the online form before the submission deadline of 11:59 p.m. on Friday, April 28, 2023 (Quito time) You will receive an acknowledgement confirming that your submission through the online form has been accepted.
-CEPF will not accept LOIs submitted by post, email or any other mechanism.
-Questions about the application process should be emailed to rit- cepfecuador@ffla.net The RIT team will inform you of the result of the evaluation of your LOI by email.
+- that can be downloaded only in Spanish - 3.
+Once you complete your LOI in Microsoft Word Format, submit it through this online application form. - If you cannot enter data in the form, you must sign in with a Google/Gmail account. - If you do not have a Google/Gmail account, you can sign up here to create an account. - 4.
+Submit your LOI and supporting documentation, using the online form before the submission deadline of 10:59 p.m. on Sunday, October 20th, 2024 (Quito time) - You will receive an acknowledgement confirming that your submission through the online form has been accepted.
+CEPF will not accept LOIs submitted by post, email or any other mechanism. - Questions about the application process should be emailed to rit-cepfecuador@ffla.net - 7.
+The RIT team will inform you of the result of the evaluation of your LOI by email. - 8.
 If your application is successful, the RIT team will invite you to prepare a full project proposal with additional information that includes (a financial risk assessment form, a security assessment form, environmental and social safeguards) before signing a contract for a small donation.